salyu9/Untitled.ConfigDataBuilder/README.md

 ### Recompile & auto reimport & play mode reload

 When source files are edited and saved, Untitled Config Builder will try to reimport source files and export config data.
-You needn't do anything if the config class structural is not changed.
+You needn't do anything if the config class structures are not changed.
 If editor is in play mode, config data will also be reloaded automatically if "Auto Init" is enabled, call to `AllConfigs()` and `FromKey()` methods will reflect new changes.
 But config class instances won't change after acquired.

-If config class structural has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
+If config class structures have changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
 Rebuilding config required."
 In this case, you should use menu "Tools > Config Data > Rebuild Config" to rebuild config assembly and reimport config data.

 You can force rebuild all via "Tools > Config Data > Force rebuild Config".
 You can also reimport data manually using "Tools > Config Data > Reimport data".

-⚠️ _Warning_: if you changed your custom type converters, you may need to force rebuild the assembly.
+⚠️ _Warning_: if you changed your custom types or converters, you may need to force rebuild the assembly.

 ## Advanced Usage